Eligibility and Registration

 Information you will need to complete this step:

 To start registration or request an exemption:

 - Your company’s Federal Employer Identification Number or Tax Identification Number (EIN/TIN).

-- Your Illinois Secure Choice Access Code, which is sent to you by the Program.
+- Your Illinois Secure Choice Access Code, which is sent to you by the Program by print mail and/or email.
 (Request an Access Code if you do not have one.)